TomSumner28/merchant-data/README.md

 This mapping allows natural language questions to be converted into live Supabase queries so counts and lists stay accurate even if your wording doesn’t match the database schema exactly.

+Questions mentioning partners or publishers are resolved against the **Publishers** table.
+Anything about The Reward Collection in general—FAQs, onboarding steps, contracts, or website text—is searched in the `knowledge_base_entries.extracted_text` column.

 ## Testing Page